 This chapter covers the following topics

-Arjuna Seeking refuge – As Arjuna continues his lamentation and self pity Sri Krishna administers a strong dose of reprimand, saying that his attitude benefits only a eunuch and not a hero.
+Arjuna Seeking refuge – As Arjuna continues his lamentation and self pity Sri Krishna administers a strong dose of reprimand, saying that his attitude benefits only an eunuch and not a hero.
 But Arjuna’s sorrow is so deep rooted that the reprimand has no effect.
 He continues in his attitude of self pity and finally takes refuge in Lord Krishna as a disciple.
 From here almost all the verses are from Lord Krishna.

 The Immortal Atman – Sri Krishna recognises that Arjuna’s ignorance makes him equate man with his visible body, which in turn makes him think of death as total destruction.
 At the very start of his discourse Krishna expounds the high philosophy of Atman.

 “You pretend to be a wise man in speech, but your behaviour is like that of the most ignorant.
 A wise man takes death as a trifle.
-For he knows that the Essence in man is the Atman, the birth-less. the deathless, the eternal Spirit whom weapons cannot cleave, fire burn or air dry.
+For he knows that the essence in man is the Atman, the birth-less.
+The deathless, the eternal Spirit whom weapons cannot cleave, fire burn or air dry.
 Birth and death are only of the body and not of the Atman.
 The body in relation to the Atman is like clothes one puts on and throws away.
 Or like the passing phases of life like childhood, boyhood, youth, and old age.
 Pleasant and painful experiences of life are passing episodes.
 A man who knows this and is never moved by pleasure and pain, by life or death, is alone wise and fit for spiritual freedom.

 Death from a worldly point of view – Death is natural to all beings, and there is no use in sorrowing for this unavoidable occurrence.
 Life comes from the Unknown, for a short time it remains in the field of the known, and to the Unknown it goes back again.
 Of what use is man’s wailing over this eternal process.